 Synopsis: The children will focus their learning on the festivals of Tu BiShevat and Purim.
 They will explore the four Jewish new years, in relation to Tu BiShevat and focus on the hidden miracles of the Purim Story, comparing these to the miracles of Chanukah.
 The children will also spend time learning about Tu BiShevat, in relation to Science and ecology and Purim is celebrated in school and the children's learning is borne out in the practical activities in which they partake.
-Key Vocabulary: Chag Ha'ilanot, Greenhouse gases, Ilanot, recycling, forest preservation, respiratory cycle, ecology, Bal Tashchit.
-Nes Nistar, Nes Niglah, Mishloach manot, Masecha Knowledge By the end of this unit of work pupils should be able to: To know all letters and vowels and decode words with an increased proficiency To know how Tu B'Shevat is linked to our environment and ecology To know the four new years in the Jewish calendar To know how Tu BiShevat differs from the other new years To be aware of the importance of farming in Israel To know who wrote the Megillah and when they wrote it To know on which other occasions Jewish people read a Megillah To know the episode in which Avram and Lot part company and the values associated with this episode of Sodom To know the key values borne out of the episodes, including the characters in the Parashat Hashavuah.
+Key Vocabulary : Chag Ha'ilanot, Greenhouse gases, Ilanot, recycling, forest preservation, respiratory cycle, ecology, Bal Tashchit.
+Nes Nistar, Nes Niglah, Mishloach manot, Masecha Knowledge By the end of this unit of work pupils should be able to: To know all letters and vowels and decode words with an increased proficiency To know how Tu B'Shevat is linked to our environment and ecology To know the four new years in the Jewish calendar To know how Tu BiShevat differs from the other new years To be aware of the importance of farming in Israel To know who wrote the Megillah and when they wrote it To know the connection between dressing up and the Hidden miracle of Purim To know on which other occasions Jewish people read a Megillah To know the basic content of each Megillah To know the episode in which Avram and Lot part company and the values associated with this episode of Sodom To appreciate the values we learn from the episode of Sodom To know the key values borne out of the episodes, including the characters in the Parashat Hashavuah.
 Skills By the end of this unit of work pupils should be able to: To be able to blend all letters and vowels with increased proficiency To be able to decode Hebrew from a range of Hebrew texts, including classical and modern To understand why G-d chose to perform hidden miracles in the salvation of the Jewish people To be able to list the 5 Megillot chronologically.
 To be able to equate the story of Sodom to contemporary times.
-To be able to read key words from a real Megillat Esther To understand the skill in writing a real Megillat Esther Possible activities you could use: Matching pictures, Making up fruit baskets with GIFT, making up Mishloach manot parcels for care homes, eating some of the Shivat Haminim with the brachot, observing the Purim artefacts, portraying the episodes of the Purim story, highlighting the hidden miracles Possible trips or performances Purim Shpiel GIFT fruit baskets GIFT Suggestions for assessment: • Weekly lvrit Hebrew reading sheets • Quizzes • Hebrew reading record (lvrit) • Formative assessment • Adding to Topic webs • Role play • Marking • Story boards Links to wider curriculum: Music - related to environment and ecology PSHE - Linking values from Parasha History - timings of events in Purim story Art - Using different media to promote understanding of open and hidden miracles and also related to Tu BiShevat and the importance of the environment
+To be able to read key words from a real Megillat Esther To understand the skill in writing a real Megillat Esther Possible activities you could use: Matching pictures, Making up fruit baskets with GIFT, making up Mishloach manot parcels for care homes, eating some of the Shivat Haminim with the brachot, observing the Purim artefacts, portraying the episodes of the Purim story, highlighting the hidden miracles Possible trips or performances Purim Shpiel GIFT fruit baskets GIFT Suggestions for assessment: • Weekly Ivrit Hebrew reading sheets • Quizzes • Hebrew reading record (Ivrit) • Formative assessment • Adding to Topic webs • Role play • Marking • Story boards Links to wider curriculum: Music - related to environment and ecology PSHE - Linking values from Parasha History - timings of events in Purim story Art - Using different media to promote understanding of open and hidden miracles and also related to Tu BiShevat and the importance of the environment